BKWLD/cloak-algolia/demo/content/demo.md

 # [@cloak-app/algolia](https://github.com/BKWLD/cloak-algolia)

-## Vue Instantsearch with Synced Records
+## Vue InstantSearch with Synced Records

 This demos using [Vue InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/vue/) with the records that were synced by the module using mocked data.